ClotaireLabs/fastapi-tts-azure/README.md

 # fastapi-tts-azure

 This is an API for generating text-to-speech using Azure Cognitive Services.
-It utilizes FastAPI to create a simple and efficient interface for converting text to speech.

 ## Install